Frequently Asked Questions

 What age ranges do you accept?

-We currently are accepting applications for learners between the ages of 5 and 14 years old.
+We currently accept applications for learners between the ages of 5 and 16.

 What is a "micro-school"?